Maksym Kryvonis: Khmelnytsky Uprising

 Kryvonis was one of the most effective generals of the uprising.
 He was awarded the rank of colonel of Cherkasy Regiment.
 His actions in Korsun and Pylyavtsi battles in 1648 led to crushing Cossack victories over the Polish armies.
-His actions against prince Jeremi Wiśniowiecki at Makhnivka and Starokostiantyniv were also successful.
+His actions against prince Jeremi Wiśniowiecki at Makhnivka and Kostiantyniv were also successful.

-Also, there are different accounts of Kryvonis's demise: killed (shot) during the siege of Lviv, assassinated (poisoned) by Jesuits, killed by orders of Bohdan Khmelnytsky who loathed him, or perished of plague during the siege of Zamość in 1648.
+Kryvonis perished of plague during the siege of Zamość in November 1648.

 Atrocities

-Cossacks took part in massacres and devastation of Jewish communities during the Uprising.
+Cossacks took part in massacres and devastation of the Jewish communities during the uprising.
 Kryvonis led the capture of Tulchyn, killing 1,500 Jews in process, but sparing Poles in exchange for handing over Jews and their property.
 Jewish chronicles of that time portray Kryvonis as being responsible for the most brutal attacks on Jews and Poles in 1648.
 Leonid Plyushch states that Kryvonis's pogroms are often attributed to Bohdan Khmelnytsky.